noy-n/tcp-chat-project/README.md

-# tcp-chat-project
+# tcp chat project

-TCP/IP chat application – Computer Networks project
+TCP/IP chat application - Computer Networks project

 This project implements a simple TCP-based chat application as part of the